fabricioguidine/api-param-coverage/docs/NEXT_STEPS.md

 ### BRD Enhancement
 The BRD system should:
-1. Validate against Swagger schemas
-2. Suggest improvements
-3. Auto-complete missing information
+1. Auto-complete missing information
-4. Generate test coverage reports
+2. Generate test coverage reports (see Test Coverage Analysis)
-5. Support versioning
+3. Support versioning

 ### Analytics Enhancement
 The analytics system should: